XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/stand-alone-mode.md

 ### 2. Wait until `rippled` is synced.

-Use the [`server_info` command](reference-rippled.html#server-info) to check the state of your server relative to the network.
+Use the [server_info method][] to check the state of your server relative to the network.
 Your server is synced when the `server_state` value shows any of the following values:

 * `full`
 * `proposing`